fzyzcjy/flutter_smooth/website/docs/design/infra/preempt-detail.md

 ## When to trigger preempt

-First question: when should we trigger a preempt, i.e. put a little green box?
-The answer is, just call it when `now - lastVsyncTime > threshold` where threshold is smaller than and near 16.67ms.
+The answer is, when inside the build or layout phase, just call it when `now - lastVsyncTime > threshold` where threshold is smaller than and near 16.67ms.
 In other words, trigger when we are near a deadline.

+We do not need to consider the paint or compositing phase, because that is usually very fast.

+We can consider and trigger preempt in the finalize phase indeed, but since I have not seen cases when it is super slow, I have not done that.
+If you need that, just trivially mimic the preempt triggerring in `PostDrawFrame`(discussed below).

 ### What happens if triggered too late/early